INTRODUCTION OF FITTING SHOP

 Some examples of Fitting work.

-To makes a Square fit from the mild steel pieces.
+To make a Square fit from the mild steel pieces.

 MATERIALS REQUIRED: Mild steel flat (40*40*5mm).